ignaciofrizzera/pokeberries-statistics-api/README.md

 7) Finally, the app should be running on http://localhost:8000/

 ### Option 2: Setup without Docker
-1) Install [Python](https://www.python.org/downloads/) if you don't have it installed
+1) Install [Python](https://www.python.org/downloads/) if you don't have it installed.
+Recommended version for this project is >= 3.10

 2) Clone the repository
     ```